Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 ghent output suite pdf cmyk - other online proofing vendor results

-On this page, the last square “Output intent Change Indicator” is technically quite difficult to get right.
-We have invested a considerable amount of time to get this right.
+Page 6: Output intent change indicator On this page, the last square "Output Intent Change Indicator" is technically quite difficult to get right.
+We've invested a considerable amount of time to get this right.
 All other vendors in this test failed.

 ghent pdf output suite cmyk - competitor results